kingkenway/mono/README.md

 b.
 Once confirmed, login to your dashboard and create an application.
 Thereafter, take note of your MONO_PUBLIC_KEY and MONO_PUBLIC_KEY.

 c.
-Next you would embed the Mono Widget [here] [here](https://github.com/withmono/A-sample-widget-setup) on your application.
+Next you would embed the Mono Widget [here](https://docs.mono.co/docs) or [here](https://github.com/withmono/A-sample-widget-setup) on your application.
 Don't forget to change to your public key

 ## 3. Installation